 Factors That Shift the Explosive Range

-Published LEL and UEL values are measured at standard conditions: 25 degrees C, atmospheric pressure, and normal air (20.9% O2).
-Real-world conditions often differ, and several factors can widen or narrow the explosive range.
+Published LEL and UEL values are tied to source conditions, test method, and mixture assumptions.
+Real-world conditions often differ, and several factors can widen or narrow the range.

 Gas Detection Best Practices for Explosive Atmospheres